amajji/real-time-human-detection-tracking-system/README.md

-* To controll 2 servo-motors using arduino Card, we need first to download and install an [Arduino IDE](https://www.arduino.cc/en/software) and then upload the Arduino code on the Arduino UNO Card (you can find it on my folder **src/arduino/arduino_2_motors.ino**)
+* To controll 2 servo-motors using arduino Card, we need first to download and install an [Arduino IDE](https://www.arduino.cc/en/software) and then upload the Arduino code on the Arduino UNO Card (you can find my code on **src/arduino/arduino_2_motors.ino**)

 Once done, we set up the configuration (shown bellow) to connect all thoses objects mentionned above with the laptop.